opendaylight/docs/docs/developer-guide/developing-apps-on-the-opendaylight-controller.rst

        ls
        ./karaf

-6. Wait for the karaf cli that appears as follows.
-Wait for OpenDaylight to fully load all the components.
+6. Wait for the Karaf CLI to appears.
+Wait for OpenDaylight to fully load all components.
 This can take a minute or two after the prompt appears.
-Check the CPU on your dev machine, specifically the Java process to see when it calms down.
+   Check the CPU on the dev machine, specifically the Java process to see when it slows down.

    .. code:: shell

        opendaylight-user@root>

-7. Verify if the “example” module is built and search for the log entry which includes the entry *ExampleProvider Session Initiated*.
+7. Verify if the “example” module is built and search for the log entry that includes the entry *ExampleProvider Session Initiated*.

    .. code:: shell

        log:display | grep Example

-8. Shutdown OpenDaylight through the console by using the following command.
+8. Enter the following command to shutdown OpenDaylight through the console:

    .. code:: shell